ssube/build-tools/README.md

 Additional clusters can be included and the playbook is able to load context from kubeadm and kops.

+Most of the tasks are system-independent and only require `make` and the tools used by the stage, but the dependencies stage requires Ubuntu 16.04 or better.
+The latest Ubuntu LTS AMI is used for the kops nodes.

 ### Cluster Tools

 The following tools will be set up within the cluster: